pvthinker/Fluid2d/README.md

   What you need to do though, every time you run Fluid2d in a new terminal is to repeat stages 3) and 5), then do something like 6) but with another experiment.

+# Most frequent error

+  When trying to run an experiment you may get the following error message

+  ModuleNotFoundError: No module named 'fluid2d'

+  it is most likely because you forgot to activate Fluid2d.
+Fix it with

+> source ~/.fluid2d/activate.sh

+  and it should work